ThatLinuxGuyYouKnow/BrickBreaker/README.md

 ## 🎮 Game Overview

 Relive the retro gaming experience with this faithful recreation of the iconic Brick Breaker game.
-Navigate the paddle, bounce the ball, and break bricks - just like you remember!
+Navigate the paddle, bounce the ball, and break bricks[TODO] - just like you remember!

 ## ✨ Key Features